Jinia2801/Company-Insights-Scraper/README.md

-# 🏢 AmbitionBox Company Scraper
+# AmbitionBox Company Scraper

-A Python web scraper that collects company data from [AmbitionBox](https://www.ambitionbox.com/list-of-companies) — India's leading workplace review platform.
-Extracts company profiles, ratings, reviews, industry info, and detailed sub-ratings into a clean CSV dataset.
+A Python-based web scraper built using requests and BeautifulSoup to extract company data from AmbitionBox.
+The scraper collects company names, ratings, reviews, industries, descriptions, and category-wise ratings, then stores the cleaned data in CSV format.

 ---

-## 📌 What It Does
+## What It Does

 - Scrapes the **first 5 pages** of AmbitionBox's company listings
 - Visits each company's **overview page** to extract detailed info
-- Exports a **clean, structured CSV** with 15+ data fields
+- Exports a **clean, structured CSV** multiple company-related fields
 - Handles missing data, retries, and rate-limiting gracefully

-## 📊 Data Fields Collected
+## Data Fields Collected

 | Field | Description |
 |-------|-------------|